AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/GroupRules.md

  # GroupRules
 The GroupRule lets users organize data items in the query, within or across streams, to form data groups in the resulting data set.
-By specifying the type to group on, optionally also token rules defining patterns that describe the group, users can retrieve organized data sets to compare results and examine the data easier.
+By specifying the type to group on, users can retrieve organized data items to compare and better examine the results.
 ### Properties

 Property | Type | Requried | Descriptions